purifetchi/VTubeTiny/VTTiny.Plugin.Discord/README.md

 ![DiscordAudioComponent](Sample/Screen2.png)

-> You can also set a Speaking color so the chacater will change color when speaking.
+> You can also set a Speaking color so the character will change color when speaking.

 ![DiscordAudioComponent](Sample/Screen3.png)